danielfrg/jupyter-flex/docs/index.md

 ## Learning More

-The [Getting started](/getting-started) page works throught creating your first Jupyter-flex dashboard based on a simple notebook, explains simple Jupyter-flex concepts such badsic layours as document orientation and explains how to use `nbconvert` to generate a static `.html` file with a dashboard.
+The [Getting started](/getting-started) page works throught creating your first Jupyter-flex dashboard based on a simple notebook, explains simple Jupyter-flex concepts such basic layouts, document orientation and explains how to use `nbconvert` to generate a static `.html` file with a dashboard.

+The [Layout](/layout) page goes in depth about all the options to control the content of the dashboards in Jupyter-flex.

 The [Voila](/voila-ipywidgets) page describes how to create dashboards that enable viewers to change underlying parameters and see the results immediately, using Voila and IPython Widgets.